This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-Comprising (usually) of fried eggs, bacon, sausage, baked beans, mushrooms, buttered toast and sometimes black pudding (fried pig’s blood no less!), this is hearty, wholesome fare but also pretty calorific so not something to have everyday.
+Comprising (usually) of fried eggs, bacon, sausage, baked beans, mushrooms, buttered toast and sometimes black pudding (fried pig’s blood no less!) a traditional English breakfast is hearty and wholesome fare.

-Although their standard pub grub fare is so-so, the Wetherspoons chains of pubs do a smashing full English breakfast (various versions of it) at very cheap prices – you can get a hearty breakfast for less than £4 at the time of writing.
-E Pellicci Cafe in Bethnal Green, east London also serves a great fry up!
+Although their standard pub grub fare is so-so, the Wetherspoons chains of pubs also do one of the best traditional English breakfasts at very cheap prices.
+You can get a hearty breakfast for less than £4 (as at 2023) .

 Fish and chips